jen729w/curriculum_vitae/README.md

-# John Noble's Curriculum Vitae
+# John Noble’s Curriculum Vitae

 This page is the source for http://jnoble.net/cv.